 Research - Research Students

-100%* of our students who graduated in Midwifery in 2012 successfully gained employment or were engaged in further study six months after completing their studies.
+94%* of our students who graduated in 2013 successfully gained employment or were engaged in further study six months after completing their studies.

-These statistics are derived from annually published data based on those UK domiciled graduates who are available for employment or further study and whose destinations are known.
+These statistics are derived from annually published data from the Higher Education Statistics Agency (HESA), based on those UK domiciled graduates who are available for employment or further study and whose destinations are known.